Learning objective

 Adaptive teaching

-Could circle similarities (continuities) and changes in the images; could orally describe continuities and changes.
+- Could orally describe or circle similarities and changes in the images.

-Could find more than one continuity (similarity) and change; should be encouraged to think of similarities (continuities) and changes that cannot be seen in the images.
+- Could find more than one continuity (similarity) and change, including factors that cannot be seen in the images.

 This content is for subscribers only.
 Join for access today.